fledge-iot/fledge/docs/plugin_developers_guide/02_writing_plugins.rst

      - The current value of the configuration item.
 This is not included when defining a set of default configuration in, for example, a plugin.
    * - properties
      - A set of items that are used in list and kvlist type items to create a list of groups of configuration items.
+   * - permissions
+     - An array of user roles that are allowed to update this configuration item.
+If not given then the configuration item can be updated by any user.

 Of the above properties of a configuration item *type*, *default* and *description* are mandatory, all others are optional.